santikka/qpcr/README.md

 # qpcr

-An R package for qPCR analysis
+A WIP R package for qPCR analysis